 Key Fact: Simultaneous engagement beats turn-based fairness when you're managing 15+ personalities.

 The structured round system gives hosts a clear roadmap to follow, eliminating guesswork during gameplay.
-My Mystery Party requires light facilitation but assumes players drive their own investigation naturally.
+Scripted formats require light facilitation but assume players drive their own investigation naturally.
 Freeform games demand active, confident facilitation throughout—you're essentially directing a play in real-time.

 Key Fact: Clear structure makes hosting easier, especially if you're new to murder mystery party games for family gatherings.